Here are some ways to build confidence in Christ and stop living like the waves of the sea but rather as a confident Christian woman.

 Through hard times, our faith has a chance to gain muscle mass, and doubts are removed when we see how God was with us and brought us through.

 Prayer is an action step we can practice when doubts start happening.
-Prayer focuses our attention back to God and off of our circumstances.
+Prayer focuses our attention back on God and off of our circumstances.
 Here are 5 more ways to boost your confidence.

 (James 1:6-8, MSG).